Sheilagh Ogilvie

+Ogilvie’s research focuses on the lives of ordinary people in the past and examines how institutions and social structures affect economic life.
+She aims to explain how poor economies get richer and improve human well-being.

+She has published influential studies on topics including guilds, serfdom, communities, the family, gender, human capital, and economic development in Europe.

+Ogilvie is a Fellow of the British Academy and the Academy of Social Sciences, and has won multiple awards for her research contributions.

 Early life and education

 Ogilvie was born on 7 October 1958 to Robert Townley Ogilvie and Sheilagh Stuart Ogilvie.
 She was brought up in Calgary, Alberta, Canada.
 She was educated at Grantown Grammar School, a state school in Grantown-on-Spey, Scotland, and at Queen Elizabeth High School in Calgary, Alberta.

 She studied modern history and English at the University of St Andrews, graduating with a first class undergraduate Master of Arts (MA Hons) degree in 1979.
 She undertook postgraduate research in history at Trinity College, Cambridge, and completed her Doctor of Philosophy (PhD) degree in 1985.
 Her doctoral thesis was titled "Corporatism and regulation in rural industry: woollen weaving in Wurttemberg, 1590-1740".
 She later studied for a Master of Arts (MA) degree in social sciences (economics) at the University of Chicago, which she completed in 1992.

 Academic career

 From 1984 to 1988, Ogilvie was a research fellow at Trinity College, Cambridge.
 In 1989, she joined the Faculty of Economics of the University of Cambridge as an assistant lecturer in economic history.
 She was promoted to lecturer in 1992, and made a Reader in Economic History in 1999.
 In 2004, she was appointed Professor of Economic History.
 Between 2013 and 2016, she additionally held a Wolfson/British Academy Research Professorship.

 In April 2020, it was announced that she would be the next Chichele Professor of Economic History at the University of Oxford.
 She took up the professorship for the start of the 2020/21 academic year and was additionally elected a Fellow of All Souls College, Oxford.
 She is additionally an associate member of the Department of Economics, University of Oxford.

 Ogilvie has held a number of visiting appointments.
 From 1993 to 1994, she was a visiting fellow at the Czech National Archive in Prague, and a guest dozent in the Department of Economic and Social History at the University of Vienna.
 From 1994 to 1995, she was a visiting fellow at the Centre for History and Economics of King's College, Cambridge.
 In 1998, she was a visiting fellow at the Center for Economic Studies of the Ludwig Maximilian University of Munich.